Last update: 2020-04-07

 However, the explanation that Paul is only contrasting the new and the old covenant is completely impoverished as we have already seen.
 Rather if Paul is alluding to the old and new covenants he is only mixing it in with his main subject material.
 The last section we will look at backs this up again:

-This allegory is introduced as a response to those who wish to be “under the law” and ends with something about those who attempt to be justified by law: the context is clear.
+This allegory is introduced as a response to those who wish to be “under the law” and ends with something about those who want to be justified by law: the context is clear.
 Here Paul is not making any comments about what we should or shouldn’t do physically but rather what we should or shouldn’t justify ourselves by.
 This is a mistake people often make when reading Paul’s writings, context is key.
 However, the language here is slightly confusing.
 It can’t be that just by becoming physically circumcised that Christ profits you nothing since a change in your physical appearance can never cut you off from Christ.
 Paul also circumcised Timothy because of the Jews so it couldn’t be that Paul was cutting Timothy off from Christ by circumcising him.
 This issue may be helped by some historical context that Tim Hegg presents in his commentary on Acts 15:

 The prevailing belief of the Judaisms in Paul’s day was that only Jews had a place in the world-to-come since God had made the covenant of blessing with Israel and no other nation.